-This article describes the features of Shared Drive (formerly Team Drive) in Google Workspace, the access levels and the comparison between Shared Drive and My Drive.
+The following article describes the features of Shared Drive (formerly Google Team Drive) in Google Workspace, the access levels, and the comparison between Shared Drive and My Drive.

-The Shared Drive in Google Drive can be used to store, search and access files in a team.
+The Shared Drive in Google Drive (Gdrive) can be used to store, search, and access a team’s files.
 The files in Shared Drive belong to the team and not to an individual.
-Even if members leave the team, the files are preserved, so your team can continue to share information and work anywhere, from any device.
+Even when members leave the team, the files are preserved, allowing your team to continue to share information and work anywhere, from any device.

 |Content discoverability||Adding a user to a group in Google Groups automatically adds them to all the shared drives that include that group.|

 |Add external users to shared drives||You can add users from outside your organization to a shared drive.
 If you do: